 Leopard geckos can be amusing at times.

 One of the amusing things that they tend to do is closing or squinting one of their eyes.
 This can lead many new owners to wonder if there is a problem.
-So why do leopard geckos only have one eye open sometimes?
-Usually the reason is as simple as the one below
+So why does my leopard gecko close one eye sometimes?
+Usually the reason is as simple as the one below.

 When they’re sleeping and hear movement; they’ll often open only one eye to check out what’s happening; it’s a Leo thing.
 They’ll be observant for a few seconds before sleeping again.
 A friend jokes that their Leopard Gecko is “half-asleep” when she does this.